nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Sat Mar 25 2023)
+### Joke of the day (Sun Mar 26 2023)
 <!-- joke -->
->Chuck Norris was banned from competitive bullriding after a 1992 exhibition in San Antonio, when he rode the bull 1,346 miles from Texas to Milwaukee Wisconsin to pick up his dry cleaning.
+>The Manhattan Project was not intended to create nuclear weapons, it was meant to recreate the destructive power in a Chuck Norris Roundhouse Kick.
+They didn't even come close.
 <!-- /joke -->

-*Last update: Sat, 25 Mar 2023 00:41:17 GMT*
+*Last update: Sun, 26 Mar 2023 00:45:33 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)